 –Virgil Thomson, the composer, put it that “a good critic does not voice opinions, he describes; if his description is succinct, accurate and imaginative, the opinion will automatically shine through.”
-What is this (hardwired?) desire or compulsion to evaluate, even in description?
+What is this (hardwired?) desire or compulsion to evaluate or be answerable, even when confronted by description?
 Better yet, what is it that I am missing when describing and evaluating with no fall in between?

 One thing avoided is the question without an answer to evaluate.
 When Robert Desnos, the French surrealist poet, says “the questions that I am willing to discuss are all unanswerable,” how would he know an unanswer if he saw it, let alone evaluate it as such?
 When poet, Dylan Thomas asks, “What is the metre of the dictionary?/The size of genesis? the short spark’s gender?/Shade without shape? the shape of the Pharaoh’s echo?,” why would any answer be wrong, even were none evaluated?
 If there is a lapse between describing and evaluating, it would be as if we are delaying completion in the sense of an answer completing a question.
 But what is in between incomplete and completion?
 “Rehearsals”?
 But what if it’s only ever rehearsals, as in: Weather never really starts?